-Over debt exists if the bankruptcy debtor poses less than the amount that he is liable for.
-If the bankruptcy debtor faces over debt, as well as if the company that is the bankruptcy debtor has only one creditor, the bankruptcy proceedings will be closed without delay.
-The same applies if it is determined that a bankruptcy debtor has possession in the amount which is less than the costs of the bankruptcy proceedings itself.
+If the bankruptcy debtor faces with over-indebtedness, as well as if it has only one creditor, the bankruptcy proceeding will be closed without delay.
+The same applies if it is determined that athe asset of bankruptcy debtor is less than the costs of the bankruptcy proceeding itself.